Wednesday, Aug 5: 2:00 PM - 3:50 PM

 Presentations

 Many complex datasets in modern astronomy and cosmology are the result of intricate physical phenomena combined with detailed instrumental effects and observational processes.
-In these cases, accurately specifying the probability distribution of the data given the parameters may be difficult or impossible, making statistical inference using conventional likelihood-based (including Bayesian) methods intractable.
-A introduction will be given to motivate machine learning-enabled methods for statistical inference broadly applicable when a forward model encapsulating the complex physical, instrumental, and observational effects can be used to simulate realistic data.
+In these cases, accurately specifying and evaluating the probability distribution of the data given the parameters may be difficult or impossible, making statistical inference using conventional likelihood-based (including Bayesian) methods intractable.
+A conceptual introduction will be given to motivate machine learning-enabled methods for statistical inference broadly applicable when a forward model encapsulating the complex physical, instrumental, and observational effects can be used to simulate realistic data.
 Such simulation-based inference methods promise to enable effective statistical inference for many previously intractable data analysis problems in astronomy.
+As time permits, some example applications from recent astronomical research will be illustrated.

 Keywords